dbca-wa/wastd/docs/data_collectors.rst

 Once data arrive in WAStD, WAStD becomes the point of truth, as curation (e.g. double-checking species ID based on submitted photos) can change the data compared to the initial submission on ODK Aggregate.
-Analysis will consume the curated data through the WAStD API.
+The final visualisation will consume curated data through the WAStD API.

 Turtle Stranding